turingschool/frontend-mod-1-prework/section4/reflection.md

   * List of states and their capitals

 Object
 This data has more context.
-There are two strings (state and capitol) to be recorded, which makes for good key-value pairs as well.
+There are two strings (state and capitol) to be recorded within the larger designation of country, which makes for good key-value pairs as well.
 I would name this object stateData.

   * List of things to pack for vacation